All Episodes

 It's totally understandable that these hooligans and hoodies would go do with it.

-This is the peace.
+This is the piece.

-Most have no stake in a society which has shut them out.
+Most have no stake in a society which has shut them out or an economic model which has now run into the sand.

 It's already become clear that divided Britain is in no state to absorb the austerity now being administered because three decades of neoliberal capitalism have already shattered so many social bonds of work and community.